Foss Leach: Archaeological fieldwork

-Leach has always had a strong commitment to 'area excavation', in the belief that the reconstruction of prehistory is best approached by first understanding the patterns of human culture in the synchronic dimension before turning attention to diachronic studies.
+Leach has had a strong commitment to "area excavation", in the belief that the reconstruction of prehistory is best approached by first understanding the patterns of human culture in the synchronic dimension before turning attention to diachronic studies.
 This commitment partly arose from a then current practice of advance-face excavation in southern New Zealand, which he regarded as unduly destructive, and also the widespread use of exploratory test pit excavations through the Pacific and elsewhere.
 He had great admiration for André Leroi-Gourhan's area excavations at the Magdalenian hunters' site of Pincevent.
 This was to be the theoretical theme of his PhD dissertation, in which he proposed that a single human community could be used as a useful archaeological construct when building prehistory from archaeological excavations.

 His first excavation, jointly with his first wife, was at Oturehua in 1967.
 This was a stone tool quarry in Central Otago.
 The location of every stone flake was recorded in the 10x10m excavated area and they were later laid out in their original locations on a gridded floor in a laboratory.
 Cellulose glue was used to re-assemble flakes back on to their original cores to study the flaking process relating to prismatic core blade production.

 His was the inspiration for the three-year (1969–1972) research programme in Palliser Bay, southern Wairarapa, which he initiated and, with his wife Helen, directed.
 This resulted in two PhD theses (his own and Helen's), five Master's theses, four of which he supervised and a monograph summarising the results, to which all the thesis students contributed.
 He has always been interested in seeking to understand prehistoric communities as an operational archaeological unit, and this was reflected in his work in Palliser Bay.
 He then planned and launched a similar research programme in the Chatham Islands 1974–1975, which was carried on by his student Doug Sutton.

 The fieldwork in Palliser Bay involved close consultation with the local Maori of Ngati Hinewaka, with whom Leach has continued to maintain close connections.
 He was involved in their Waitangi Tribunal claim as a member of their Claims Committee and author of a major report on fishing rights.
 He had previously been instrumental in helping them secure the return of the land and associated buildings at Cape Palliser Lighthouse.